Ensono/stacks-azure-data/docs/workloads/common/data/pysparkle/pysparkle_quickstart.md

 - **Data Quality**: PySparkle performs data quality checks according to user-provided configurations, ensuring the reliability and accuracy of the data.

-We have chosen Azure Data Lake Storage (ADLS) as both the source and destination systems for our data processing due to its scalability, security features, and seamless integration with our data processing workflows.
+We have chosen Azure Data Lake Storage (ADLS Gen2) as both the source and destination systems for our data processing due to its scalability, security features, and seamless integration with our data processing workflows.

 ## PySparkle Usage

 > ℹ️ PySparkle Silver processing requires the following environment variables to be set
-> to access Azure Data Lake Storage (ADLS):
+> to access Azure Data Lake Storage (ADLS Gen2):
 > - AZURE_TENANT_ID - Directory ID for Azure Active Directory application,
 > - AZURE_CLIENT_ID - Application ID for Azure Active Directory application,
 > - AZURE_CLIENT_SECRET - Service Principal Secret,